pryley/star-rating.js/README.md

 `v2.0.0 - [2018-05-02]`

-- Major rewrite of plugin
+- Major rewrite of library
 - Added support for loading as a module
 - Added support for RTL
 - Removed jQuery plugin